In this article

 14. Wear appropriate attire

 Dress as you would for an in-person interview, which won't necessarily mean professional attire.
 Your goal is to connect with the interviewer and make them feel like you're a good cultural fit.

 For example, if you're interviewing at a fully remote tech company, a t-shirt is likely a better choice than a blazer.
 Generally, you'll be fine if you dress a notch or two above what you'd wear day-to-day as it shows you're taking the opportunity seriously.

 It's best to avoid stripes and patterns as they don't come up well on video.
 Stick to solid colors.

 15. Keep your screen clear

-While you probably won't be asked to share your screen, it's a good idea to close everything else on your computer before the interview.
-This will free up your CPU, ensure that Zoom runs smoothly, and reduce the risk of video or audio suddenly playing in the background.
+It's unlikely you'll have to share your screen, but it's still a good idea to close everything else on your computer before the interview.
+Closing everything frees up your CPU, ensures Zoom will run smoothly and reduces the risk of video and audio issues or something playing in the background.

 16. Use appropriate body language and posture